 Sign up for CNN’s Wonder Theory science newsletter.
 Explore the universe with news on fascinating discoveries, scientific advancements and more.

 The CubeSat is the Cislunar Autonomous Positioning System Technology Operations and Navigation Experiment, also known as CAPSTONE.
+The satellite left Earth’s orbit Monday, marking an important milestone on its planned four-month journey to the moon.

 The connection difficulties forced the mission team to delay the satellite’s first trajectory correction maneuver originally scheduled for July 5, NASA said.
 These are a series of planned corrections to increase the accuracy of the orbit transfer to the moon.